frederic-perez/AmE-dictionary/data/idioms.md

 __go one on one__
 __go out of (one’s) way (to do something)__
 __go out on a high note__ To finish, complete, or leave (something) at a successful, impressive, or climactic point. _I know we’ve had quite a few losses this season, but let’s win this last game and go out on a high note!_ _After winning the Oscar, he decided to go out on a high note._
-__go out the window__ :two: To be forgotten, disregarded, or lost. _Once at ABC, though, any attempts at balance went directly out the window._
+__go out the window__ :three: To be forgotten, disregarded, or lost. _Once at ABC, though, any attempts at balance went directly out the window._
 __go out with a bang__ :two: To finish or cease doing something in a spectacular, great, or exciting manner. _He really went out with a bang, scoring a touchdown at the very last second of the game!_
 __go out with the boys__ :two: To go and socialize somewhere with a group of exclusively male friends. _I love my girlfriend and all, but sometimes, I just need to go out with the boys!_
 __go out with the girls__ To go and socialize somewhere with a group of exclusively female friends.